Hall Of Fame

 Principaux dossiers

-- Represented The InStar Group, LLC in connection with a $200 million purchase of railcars and related leases.
+• Represented The InStar Group, LLC in connection with a $136 million term loan for railcars and related leases.